binjamil/matomo-client/README.md

 }
 ```

-Then, add the component to the root route or layout
+Then, add the component to the root route or layout:

 ```jsx
 import { NavLink, Outlet, useLocation } from "react-router-dom";